publicocean0/bon/README.md

 # BON (Binary Object Notation)

 BON is a binary notation for a fast conversion of object, defined for working in every programmaing languages.
 It is designed for being autoconsistent format in nested way, it has a extensible definition and can used in streams or multi-message protocols, it can use used for conditional conversions or for iterators with undefined size, it can be used for static or dynamic serialization:
 - static :data types are not saved in the the binary so it suppose the deserializer knows the abstract data type used in the binary data.
-You have to use Binary object for complex serializations or BON.serialize with  strict=true.
+You have to use Binary object for complex serializations or BON.serialize with  strict=true or BON.encode.
 - dynamic: serializalization is auto-descriptive so you can use BON.unserialize.

 The numbers are serialized in big endian order.
 The properties names are encoded in compressed way in a 6bit encoding (accepted characters are [ a-z, A-Z,0-9, _ ,$] , maximum length is 255 ).